Natalia Janotha: Biography

 Mary Drew said, "I am extremely glad to hear that Miss Janotha is giving her aid to the interpretation of Chopin, whom she so deeply venerates, for I feel sure that no one living is more competent to do it."

-She was known for had a black cat, named "Prince White Heather", means good luck.
+She was known for having a black cat, named "Prince White Heather", which means good luck.

 Harold C. Schonberg said, she was known for performing only as long as her dog was on stage within her view and a prayer book was placed on the piano.
 He also said, after listening her playing("Gavotte impériale", recorded in 1904), "a screamingly funny piece of music, and she bangs it out with great enthusiasm."

 Works

 Janotha composed about 400 works, mostly for piano.
 Selected works include: